JamisonProctor/arithmetic_agent/logs/granite3.2__002.md

 - Mary picked twice as much as Peter, so she picked 2P.
 - Lucy picked 2 kg more than Peter, so she picked P + 2.

-The total amount they picked is given as 26 kg, so we can write the equation:
+Together, they picked 26 kg, so we can write the equation:

 P (Peter's amount) + 2P (Mary's amount) + (P + 2) (Lucy's amount) = 26